fbpx

 Talking Points

 Sex education is more than just putting condoms on bananas.
-And it’s even more than STI prevention and avoiding unintended pregnancy.
-Sex education teaches young people the importance of treating everyone with dignity and respect, with racial justice, fairness, and compassion for others as core values.
+And it’s even more than just STI prevention and avoiding unintended pregnancy.
+Sex education teaches young people how to have healthy relationships with themselves and others.

+Sex education is not a controversial issue.
 The overwhelming majority of Americans want young people to get sex education—including parents and young people themselves.

 The vast majority of Republicans and Democrats agree that sex education covering a wide range of topics is important to teach in middle and high school.

-Opposition to honest education is nothing new.
-There has always been a vocal minority intent on stopping honest, equity-centered education that could lead to positive social change.
-In the 1950s, this same vocal minority focused on keeping Black kids out of all-white schools.
+In the 1950s, this same vocal minority focused on keeping Black students out of all-white schools.
 In the 1990s, the goal was to censor facts regarding evolution in science classes.
 Now, this very same vocal minority is creating a false panic about sex education and all equity work in schools.

 To create an illusion of grassroots resistance, these groups have brought people from other towns or states to pretend they live locally and take over school board meetings.
-They fund big social media misinformation campaigns and harass young people, parents, and school staff who advocate for real education and safe schools.
+They fund big social media disinformation campaigns and harass young people, parents, and school staff who advocate for real education and safe schools.

+You can take action to advocate for sex education in your community starting today.
 All you need to do is ask the right questions and join with others in your community to ensure sex education for all.

 Want more information on #SexEdForAll?
 These talking points were developed by the Sex Education Collaborative as part of Sex Ed For All Month.